-Here at the Western Isles Dental Centre we are proud to host a number of students training to become dentists and dental therapists.
+The Western Isles Dental Centre is proud to host a number of students training to become dentists and dental therapists.

 Our students are part of the University of Highlands & Islands Dental Hygiene & Dental Therapy Student Programme, and complete their full 3 year degree course here on the island.